-We are an independent energy company engaged in the acquisition, exploration, development and production of oil and natural gas properties in the United States, primarily in the Williston Basin, the Appalachian Permian Basin and the Permian Appalachian Basin.
+We are an independent energy company engaged as a non-operator in the acquisition, exploration, development and production of oil and natural gas properties in the United States, primarily in the Williston Basin, the Permian Basin, the Appalachian Basin and the Appalachian Uinta Basin.
 We believe the location, size and concentration of our acreage positions in some of North America's leading unconventional oil and gas resource plays provide us with drilling and development opportunities that will result in significant long-term value.
 We currently report a single reportable segment.
 See "Financial Statements" and the notes to our consolidated financial statements for financial information about this reportable segment.

-Our primary focus is investing in non-operated minority working and mineral interests in oil and gas properties, with a core area of focus in three premier basins within the United States.
+Our primary focus strategy is investing to invest in non-operated minority working and mineral interests in oil and natural gas properties, with a core area of focus in three the premier basins within the United States.
 As a non-operator, we are able to diversify our investment exposure by participating in a large number of gross wells, as well as entering into additional project areas by partnering with numerous experienced operating partners or pursuing value enhancing acquisitions.
 In addition, because we can generally elect to participate on a well by well basis, we believe we have increased flexibility in the timing and amount of our capital expenditures because we are not burdened with various contractual arrangements with respect to minimum drilling obligations.
-Further, we are able to avoid exploratory and infrastructure costs incurred by many oil and gas producers.
+Further, we are able to avoid exploratory and infrastructure costs incurred by many oil and natural gas producers.

-We seek to create value through strategic acquisitions and partnering with operators who have significant experience in developing and producing hydrocarbons in our core areas.
-We have more than 95 experienced operating partners that provide technical insights and opportunities for acquisitions.
-Across these operators, no single operator represented more than 20% of our fourth quarter 2022 oil and natural gas sales.
+We seek to create value through strategic acquisitions and partnering with financially participating alongside operators who have significant experience in developing and producing hydrocarbons in our core areas.
+We have more than 105 90 experienced operating partners that provide technical insights and opportunities for acquisitions.
+Across these operators, no single operator represented more than 20% 14% of our fourth quarter 2023 2024 oil and natural gas sales.

 Prior to 2020, we focused our operations exclusively on oil-weighted properties in the Williston Basin.
-We first expanded beyond the Williston Basin in 2020, with several small Since then we have significantly grown and diversified our properties via acquisitions in the Permian Basin.
-In 2021 Basin and 2022, we accelerated our diversification outside the Williston Basin via larger acquisitions, including the acquisition of significant producing natural gas properties in the Appalachian Basin, and several acquisitions in the Permian Basin.
-We have while also added adding to our legacy position in the Williston Basin via larger acquisitions.
-Basin.
-See Notes Note 3 and 14 to our financial statements for further details regarding these our recent acquisitions.
-Our acquisition activity was a significant driver of our 45% production growth from 64,155 Boe per day in the fourth quarter of 2021 to 78,854 Boe per day in the fourth quarter of 2022.
-2022 to 114,363 Boe per day in the fourth quarter of 2023.
+Since then we have significantly grown and diversified our properties via acquisitions of oil and natural gas properties in the Permian Basin, and the Appalachian Basin while also adding to our legacy position in the Williston and Uinta Basin.
+See Note 3 to our financial statements for details information regarding our recent acquisitions.
+Our acquisition activity was a significant driver of our 45% 15% production growth from 78,854 Boe per day in the fourth quarter of 2022 to 114,363 Boe per day in the fourth quarter of 2023, 2023 to 131,777 Boe per day in the fourth quarter of 2024.

-The following table provides a summary of certain information regarding our assets as of December 31, 2022 December 31, 2023, including reserves information audited by our third-party independent reserve engineers, Cawley, Gillespie & Associates, Inc. ("Cawley").
+The following table provides a summary of certain information regarding our assets as of December 31, 2023 December 31, 2024, including reserves information audited by our third-party independent reserve engineers, Cawley, Gillespie & Associates, Inc. ("Cawley").